scrapcomputing/MCEBlaster/README.md

 The Pico reads the TTL input video signal, writes the pixels to a buffer and then generates the VGA signal using the pixels from the buffer.

 # Features
-- No need for a VGA upscaler or a 15KHz VGA monitor.
+- No need for a VGA up-scaler or a 15KHz VGA monitor.
 Works with standard VGA modes.
 - Pixel-perfect output:
   - VGA 640x400 for CGA/EGA 320x200,640x200 and 640x350 inputs
   - VGA 800x600 for MDA 720x350
+  - VGA 640x480 for vertical resolutions between 200 and 240
 - Pixel clock tuning for each mode
 - Auto-adjustment functionality that centers the image on screen
 - EGA brown color correction